PetroIvaniuk/llms-tools/README.md

   - instruct-pix2pix: a model enables fast and effective image editing based on simple instructions

 ## Images
+- [NSF](https://light.princeton.edu/publication/nsf/) - Neural Spline Fields for Burst Image Fusion and Layer Separation
+- [Material Palette](https://astra-vision.github.io/MaterialPalette/) - a method to extract Physically-Based-Rendering (PBR) materials from a single real-world image
+- [DiffusionLight] - a simple yet effective technique to estimate lighting in a single input image
 - [KREA](https://www.krea.ai/) - generate images and videos with a delightful AI-powered design tool.
 - [Magnific](https://magnific.ai/) - the image Upscaler & Enhancer
 - [Stable Signature](https://ai.meta.com/blog/stable-signature-watermarking-generative-ai/) - a new method for watermarking images, by MetaAI